-With the current nature of the widespread opioid epidemic plaguing the United States, the situation for addicts throughout the nation is more precarious than ever.
-According to the National Institute on Drug Abuse, it’s estimated that about 115 Americans die every single day as a result of an opioid overdose.
-It’s of paramount importance for you to get help when facing addiction.
+The National Institute on Drug Abuse, (NIDA) estimated that about 115 Americans die every day as a result of an opioid overdose.
+It’s of paramount importance to get help when struggling with addiction.

 Table of Contents

 However, in the past decade, our culture has developed a deeper understanding of the disease of addiction and all that it entails.
-New evidence-based treatment practices have become available and addicts have a much better prognosis pertaining to their substance use disorder.
+New evidence-based treatment practices have become available, and those struggling with an alcohol or substance use disorder have a much better prognosis in regard to their substance use disorder.

 What Is a Substance Use Disorder?